 - The CR/NC semester allows you to learn from your courses and also adjust to all the rest of college life without having to worry about getting A grades in all your courses.
 B grades are okay in the CR/NC semester.

 - Work hard in all your courses every semester.
 If you have trouble, seek out the academic support resources available to improve your success.
 Many of your first semester courses are preparation or pre-requisite for other courses you will want or need to take.
-First semester courses deserve your good effort, regardless of the CR/NC semester.
+First semester courses deserve your good effort, regardless of the CR/NC grading.

-- Keep in mind there will be shadow grades.
+- Keep in mind there will be shadow letter grades.
 Make every course count, even in the CR/NC semester.